So you bought an intranet, now what? This is the final article of the series providing tips on how to run a smooth and successful intranet project.

 4. Performance Measurement Planning

 You need to have a measurement plan in place before you launch your intranet This is a very common mistake we see).
 It’s worthwhile to define the key measurements you want to keep track of on an ongoing basis and set up the right measurement tools, so you will be able to report on them.
-For some tips on how to create measurements for your intranet, we recommend you read The Best Intranet Metrics Measure Business Outcomes.
+For some tips on how to create measurements for your intranet, we recommend you read The Best Intranet Metrics Measure Business Outcomes, or 8 Key Intranet Metrics You Should be Tracking.

 5. Launch and Communication Planning